 The Texas Peer Assistance Program for Nurses (TPAPN) is operated through the Texas Nurses Association (TNA).
 However, TxANA has representative on this program.
 TPAPN encourages nurses to seek help with psychiatric or substance use disorders.
 TPAPN is a non-punitive, confidential and voluntary alternative for RNs and LVNs with concerns related to substance use and mental health.
 More information provided below:

 A few years ago, a very dear friend of mine nearly succumbed to substance use disorder (SUD).
 The experience left a lasting impression in my brain and on my heart.
 Instead of keeping the experience to myself, I needed to help others so they wouldn’t have to travel that road alone.
 Ever since then, many hours have been devoted to learning more about this disease and how it affects everything and everyone around the afflicted CRNA, including family and friends.
 I have joined committees on both the state and national level to assist CRNAs in various stages of their recovery.
-Last year, I was appointed the AANA Peer Advisor for the great state of Texas.
-Most recently I was appointed to the Advisory Board for the Texas Peer Assistance Program for Nurses (TPAPN).
-TPAPN has many functions including being a completely voluntary alternative to discipline program, providing monitoring and support to its participants.
-The Advocates that anchor this program are all volunteering their time to assist their fellow nurse on their road to recovery.
+I serve as one of two State Peer Advisors for the AANA, and I also function as a Peer Support Partner, as a liaison with Texas Peer Assistance Program for Nurses, or TPAPN.

-When I am not studying for my PhD, making sandwiches for the homeless, or watching the Rangers play, I pass gas in Dallas to many unsuspecting souls several times a day.
+When I am not talking about CRNA re-entry into practice, making sandwiches for the homeless, or watching the Rangers play, I pass gas in Dallas to many unsuspecting souls several times a day.
 In most cases, they never see it coming.
 And in our world, that is considered a job well done!

 Feel free to contact me any time with any questions or concerns.